Committed to love, honor and protect our parents.

 We created this group to be a port in the storm for children charged with caring for their aging parents.
 This is a place to connect with each other, feel heard, seek advice, share concerns and look for solutions.
 We may each be on our own journey, but we’re all in rough water under the same stars.
 Let’s be here for one another.

-Sandra is an extremely knowledgeable consultant in the senior health care arena.
-She is familiar with all the latest trends and facilities and can guide your family to make the right decisions for your loved ones.
-Because she has worked with so many families to find the right answers for them, she is very compassionate and caring when dealing with families.
-I wish I had known her when I was making decisions about my mother.
-Her direction would have saved time and frustration.
+The moderators are extremely knowledgeable in the senior health care arena.
+They are familiar with all the latest trends and facilities and can guide your family to make the right decisions for your loved ones.
+Because they have worked with so many families to find the right answers for them, they are very compassionate and caring when dealing with families.
+I wish I had known about this site when I was making decisions about my mother.
+Their direction would have saved time and frustration.

 I want to thank you so very much for all your kind assistance while I was looking for the proper home for my sister.

 Alzheimer’s is a terrible disease and you were such a compassionate listener.
 You were so kind and understanding.
 You listened and gave me good feedback.
 You were patient with my repeat calls for additional information.
 You considered mine and my sister’s situation and advised me accordingly.
 You followed up with me periodically and then one day you called me before I called you – God had answered my prayers!
-It was Sandra calling – just when I needed you most!
+It was a Dedicated Daughters moderator calling – just when I needed her most!

 Due to our circumstances, it has been a long time coming that I have finally made the decision to move my sister.
 You were still there waiting for me to come to the decision you knew I would one day make – you didn’t give up on me.
 And while I care for my sister, you have coached me through some very difficult situations and issues.

-Thank you Sandra!
+Thank you!
 I appreciate you so much and hope we can continue to stay in contact.

 I was really unsure about being here and now I don’t know what I’d do without this group — I’ve learned so much!